UKCloud/documentation/articles/shared/shared-how-connect-windows-update.md

 > [!IMPORTANT]
 > UKCloud are making important updates to NTP services.
 Details can be found on the [UKCloud Status Page](https://status.ukcloud.com)
-> In preperation for this service improvement, additional Edge Firewall rules will be required to allow access to the following IP addresses (IN ADDITION TO what is detailed below)
+> In preperation for this service improvement and go-live, additional Edge Firewall rules will be required to allow access to the following IP addresses (IN ADDITION TO what is detailed below)
 > on port TCP/8530 and TCP/8531.
 Please note, for these new systems below, you *do NOT* need TCP/443 to be allowed.
 >
 > - Assured